Check out the write up we got on MAKE:

-Modelmaking – OEC’s modelmakers build scientifically and historically accurate dioramas, create scale models, sculpt mannequins and craft custom brackets to support artifacts.
+Modelmaking – SIE’s modelmakers build scientifically and historically accurate dioramas, create scale models, sculpt mannequins and craft custom brackets to support artifacts.

-Project Management – Our project managers are responsible for the day-to-day management of all OEC projects—from budget control and scheduling to resource management and stakeholder communication.
+Project Management – Our project managers are responsible for the day-to-day management of all SIE projects—from budget control and scheduling to resource management and stakeholder communication.

 Special Exhibitions Division – The staff in the Special Exhibitions Division bring in traveling exhibits from around the world and coordinate temporary exhibits with Smithsonian offices for the International Gallery.

-OEC’s weblog is currently maintained by our editing staff with the help of OEC staff and interns.
+SIE’s weblog is currently maintained by our editing staff with the help of SIE staff and interns.
 Our staff writer/editor until September 2008 was Angela Roberts Reeder.

 3400 Pennsy Drive

 (Fax) 301 238-2275